fabio-miranda/fabio-miranda.github.io/courses/cs424-fall-2023/lab-1/lab-1.md

 ---

-### Lab 1: Visualizing data with GeoPandas and Matplotlib
+### Lab 1: Visualizing data with Pandas and Matplotlib

-The goal of this lab is to get you familiar with Anaconda, Jupyter Notebooks, GeoPandas, and Matplotlib.
+The goal of this lab is to get you familiar with Anaconda, Jupyter Notebooks, Pandas, and Matplotlib.
 You will create a set of visualizations for exploratory data analysis.
 This lab will also provide an overview of common data transformation operations.

 The lab is divided into four main tasks: (1) setting up your environment, (2) loading data, (3) data cleaning, and (4) data transformations and creating visualizations to analyze temporal and spatial distributions, as well as correlation between attributes.